Create a Website Account - Manage notification subscriptions, save form progress and more.

 In an effort to reduce possible victimization associated with in-person transaction associated with online transaction, the Creve Coeur Police Department encourages residents to complete the finalized transaction on our parking lot or in our lobby.
 These transactions can be completed between the hours of 8:00 a.m. and 6:00 p.m., seven days a week.
 Learn more about our exchange location.

 The Crime Prevention office is responsible for coordinating most of the presentations and classes offered to residents.
-View our Calendar of Events or contact the Crime Prevention officer at (314) 442-2075 for more information.
+View our Crime Prevention page for upcoming events or contact the Crime Prevention Office at 314-442-2075 for more information.

 Please contact St. Louis Animal Control at (314) 615-0650 between 8:00 a.m.–5:00 p.m.
 After hours or on weekends, please call the St. Louis County Dispatch at (636) 529-8210.
 For wildlife, please call the Missouri Conservation Department, Powder Valley, at (314) 301-1500, as most other animals are protected by State or Federal law.

 Please contact St. Louis County Animal Control at (314) 615-0650 during normal business hours between 8:00 a.m.–5:30 p.m., and (636) 529-8210 during off hours and weekends.

 Call (314) 432-3960 to find out availability, or rent a meeting room or pavilion online.

 No, the City of Creve Coeur does not require pet registration.
 However if you would like to use our Dog Park, you will need to register your dog as a member of the Dog Park.
 You can find out how at www.crevecoeurmo.gov/dogpark.

 Discharge pipes and drain outlets are required to be a minimum of 10’ from property lines and the street, if the drainage is causing issues for adjacent property, then code officials may require the minimum distance be increased.